 - 1. The following uses are permitted: - a.
 Schools, including colleges and universities, vocational, trade and/or business schools and other similar uses, which shall be exempt from Part 4 requirements. - b.
 Multi-family dwellings. - c.
-Restaurants with outside sale and service and with the service of all alcoholic beverages.
+Restaurants with outside sale and service and with the service of all alcoholic beverages. - d.
+An establishment or facility which includes the retail sale and service of all alcoholic beverages including liquor, beer or wine for on-premises consumption not in conjunction with a restaurant or off-premises consumption or both.

-- d.
-An establishment or facility which includes the retail sale and service of all alcoholic beverages including liquor, beer or wine for on-premises consumption not in conjunction with a restaurant or off-premises consumption or both. - 2.
-A waiver of minimum distance for liquor license location as detailed in Section 656.805 of the Zoning Code will not be required. - 3.
+- 2. A waiver of minimum distance for liquor license location as detailed in Section 656.805 of the Zoning Code will not be required. - 3.
 The maximum impervious surface ratio is modified to adopt the CCBD standards. - 4.
 The minimum required rear yard is zero (0) feet. - 5.
 Max height is one hundred fifty (150) feet. - 6.
 Consistent with Downtown Overlay and Springfield Overlay, there is no minimum parking requirement for non-educational uses. - 7.
 Signage is provided in accordance with the CCBD zoning district. - 8.
-Landscaping regulations requiring a minimum of forty percent (40%) shade coverage consistent with the Downtown Overlay are established. - B. Describe the intent for the continued operation and maintenance of those areas and functions described herein and facilities which are not to be provided, operated or maintained by the City.
+Landscaping regulations requiring a minimum of forty percent (40%) shade coverage consistent with the Downtown Overlay are established. - B. Explanation for proposed deviations or waivers.